-As the creator, you need to have a desktop or laptop with a strong internet connection for both web-based applications.
-When creating VR and interactive 360°; Google Tour Creator only supports 360° images as scenes while VRTY supports both 360° images and 360° videos.
+When it comes creating VR and interactive 360°, Google Tour Creator only supports 360° images as scenes, while VRTY supports both 360° images and 360° videos.
 Both applications create projects which can then be viewed in VR.

-Markers in VR/interactive 360° create a more engaging viewing experience for users.
-Markers are triggerable and can display educational information to make it engaging for the viewers.
-Google Tour Creator’s offer two types of Point of Interests (Google name for markers): informational and audio.
+Markers in VR and 360° create a more engaging viewing experience for users.
+Markers, when triggered, can display educational information to make it engaging for the viewers.
+Google Tour Creator offer two types of Points of Interest (Google name for markers): informational and audio.
 In Google Tour Creator you can input text, image overlay and upload audio files.
 In the VRTY application, markers can be quite versatile.
-You can insert rich text, image, GIF, video and audio files for information and sound markers.
+You can insert rich text, images, GIFs, video files and audio files.
 You can also insert portal markers that teleport the viewer from scene-to-scene.
-When it comes to the Marker icon itself, Google Tour Creator are fixed and creators only have two default icons in the scenes.
+When it comes to the Marker icon itself, Google Tour Creator provides default icons to create your markers in each scene.
 In VRTY, you can choose from the expanding library of marker icons or create your own icons and upload them as images or GIFs.

 Cloning projects are also available on both platforms but with different uses.
 In Google Tour Creator, you can clone projects from the templates page and edit it to make it yours.
 VRTY only allows creators to clone their project to make a similar project.

-For each VR/interactive 360° stories, VRTY provides analytics for educators to track viewers’ behaviour.
-Educators will get an overview of statistics and specific analytic such as the number of times a marker is triggered.
-Currently, Google Tour Creator does not provide any analytics of projects.
+For each VR/360° story created, VRTY provides analytics for the author to track their viewers’ behaviour.
+Educators will get an overview of statistics and specific analytics such as the number of times a marker has been triggered.
+Currently, Google Tour Creator does not provide any analytics of their projects.